UniversalRobots/Universal_Robots_ROS_Driver/README.md

 workspace.
 See The alternative build method below if you'd like to build the library from source.

-If you don't want to build the library from source, it is available as a binary package through the ROS distribution of ROS melodic and noetic.
+If you don't want to build the library from source, it is available as a binary package through the ROS distribution of ROS noetic.
 It will be installed automatically if you follow the steps below.
 If you'd like to also build the library from source, please follow the steps explained in the [next section](#alternative-all-source-build).